WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/Bare-minimum-agent.md

 This area needs to be discussed, in terms of what are the needs for such a physical identity.
 What libs need to be created to enable easy device to card communication.
 What are the best way for an interaction to happen, recieving a VC, backing up a VC and so on.

 ## What is bare minimum specifications
 Mentioning the two main issues of bringing decentralized identity into a market with quite a lot of offliners it would be very interessting to spur up the discussion on what is the bare minimum to be able to represent an identity.
-Are we even able to put together a representation of this kind of application, or a architecture map that wi
+Are we even able to put together a representation of this kind of application, or an architecture map that will increase the speed of development for beginners

-## How to enable the ecosystem
+# Goal
+This paper is for creating the dicsussions on ho
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDIyOTE4MDI0LC02NTc0NDQwNjksODM0MT
-U3OTI5LDExODkwMTgxMDZdfQ==
+eyJoaXN0b3J5IjpbLTE3NTgzODc1MzcsLTY1NzQ0NDA2OSw4Mz
+QxNTc5MjksMTE4OTAxODEwNl19
 -->